June-Skeeter/Module6_GEOS270/docs/Assessment.md

 [**QC3**](Content.md#qc3)

-The [Clip/Intersect/Union] tool can be used like a cookie cutter.
+The [Clip/Intersect/Union/Erase] tool can be used like a cookie cutter.
 It cuts away the portions of an input that do not overlap the clip layer but does not merge attributes.

 [**QC4**](Content.md#qc4)

 The [Weighted Overlay/Slope/Union/Zonal Statistics] tool can be used to conduct suitability or risk analysis.
-Multiple [raster/vector] layers are overlaid to
+Multiple [raster/vector] layers are overlaid to generate a suitability or risk classification map.

 [**QC5**](Content.md#qc5)